monome/docs/norns/index.md

 This tab shows which projects are available through the *base* and *community* repositories.

-Use the refresh button next to each header to update the catalog and pull in the latest versions:
+Use the refresh button next to each header to update the catalog and pull in the latest versions.
+Using the refresh action on each catalog is the only way to download them as they do not yet auto-update:

 ![](image/maiden-update-catalog.png)